lwu/veb-tree/README.md

 An academic research survey paper by MIT professor Erik Demaine in 2002 (http://erikdemaine.org/papers/BRICS2002/paper.pdf) summarizes some previous theoretical work in the area.
-While at the time such forward-thinking ideas were not yet immediately usely, a decade+ later the principles were applied to production database systems.
+While at the time such forward-thinking ideas were not yet immediately uselful, a decade+ later the principles were applied to production database systems.

 This particular code implements a van Emde Boas search tree (https://en.wikipedia.org/wiki/Van_Emde_Boas_tree), so that performance may be theoretically cache-size oblivious--generally a good thing.